sjlu/salt-states/README.md

 ## salt-states

-Contains the salt states that I use to provision servers.
-It is designed to bootstrap servers based on their hostname and inject data using pillars.
+These are some salt states that I use to bootstrap servers and are stateful from your pillar data.
+I assume that all your servers use Ubuntu.

+All servers get installed with:
+* build-essential
+* fail2ban
+* git

-The states provided are:
+Some of the stateful states are:
 * nginx
   * sets up a load balancer
 * mongodb
   * with replica set support
+* mysql
+  * localhost only
 * nodejs
 * deploys
-  * supports git urls
+  * from git urls
+  * post deploy commands
-  * can run post deploy hook
+  * post deploy hooks
+  * configuration variables
 * papertrail
   * installs remote_syslog2
 * redis

-## getting started
+## how this all works

+Salt has a master and a minion.
+For right now, I only use a single master.
+The master is what contains all your states and pillars.
+When you tell the master to keep its nodes up to date, it will execute commands on your minions based on your configuration.
+These salt states tell your master how to keep things up to date, they are basically your recipes.
+Your pillars are what you'll actually touch to configure certain parts of those states.

+### first things first

 * had to get salt installed

         apt-get install salt-master salt-cloud salt-api

-### salt master
+### configuring your master

 the salt master pretty much controls all the servers and what is applied to them.